CopernicaMarketingSoftware/Documentation/SMTPeter/rest-logfiles.md

 This returns a CSV file.
 Some fields in the returned CSV file contain newlines, so a script that processes the CSV file needs to be a little smarter than just look for the next newlines to find the next record.
+To get more information about the content of the CSV files you can click the links in the table above.